rkvirajgupta/rkvirajgupta/README.md

 ## About Me
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">
-<b>Motivated and efficient Full-stack web developer</b> with a history of education in B.Sc. and an interest in coding.
-Working with MERN stack and programming languages like JavaScript catalyzed my curiosity for web development.
+<b>Motivated and efficient Software developer</b> with a history of education in M.Sc.(IT) and an interest in coding.
+Working with Full stack development and programming languages like JavaScript catalyzed my curiosity for software development.
 I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
 Looking forward for some interesting and challenging opportunities.

-- 🔭 I’m currently learning : Full Stack Web Development
+- 🔭 I’m currently : Full Stack Developer
 - 👯 I’m looking to collaborate on Linkedin
-- 💬 Ask me about : Data Structures and Algorithms, JavaScript, React and MongoDb
+- 💬 Ask me about : Data Structures and Algorithms, React, JavaScript, and MongoDb
 - 📫 How to reach me *rkvirajgupta@gmail.com*
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Hot water will turn into ice faster than cold water.